.png)

 “Reef, it’s not what you think.
 Her family left for the big island today.
 I’m not sure for how long.
 I overheard my parents talking about it.
 Apparently, her family isn’t telling anyone.
 Maybe they fell on hard times.”

 I swallowed hard.
-This was a ‘clean break.’
+This was a ‘clean break’.
 Except my heart felt splayed across the dirt driveway.
 Already collecting debris.

 My head kept shaking as Locke reached for me, grabbing my arm as I began running down the road.
 “Reef!
 There must be a reason she wanted it this way–”

 His voice became muffled as the blood pounded in my ears.
-My breathing was ragged and labored when I reached her house, pumping legs slowing only as I neared her windows.
+My breathing was ragged and labored when I reached her house, burning legs slowing only as I neared her windows.
 All of my cells screamed not to look inside, but I had to know.
 And when I did, everything looked as hollow as I felt.
 She was gone, and it suddenly felt like the best parts of me left with her.

 Chapter 4-Reef